esnet/react-timeseries-charts/src/website/guides/style.md

     import { styler } from "react-timeseries-charts";

 Then in constructing an instance of the styler we build a mapping of our column name to those characteristics we just talked about.

+The current list of characteristics are:
+ * `color` - the main color of the element, opacity will be applied by the styler
+ * `selected` - the selection color.
+If not specified, `color` will be used
+ * `width` - the width of line drawing
+ * `dashed` - display line drawing as a dashed line or not

-In this case to just the color we want:
+In this case to just the `color` we want:

     const trafficStyle = styler([
         {key: "in", color: "orange"},